 Open grassland on base-rich soil, such as chalk grasslands.
 Also banks, woodland rides and pastures.
 Bee orchids like a bit of disturbance – they can occur in disused quarries, sand dunes, mine spoil-heaps, on roadsides, railway embankments, even waste ground in towns.
+They sometimes behave like rampant weeds, appearing in large numbers on disturbed chalk grasslands.
 They can also occur on lawns, sometimes many miles from the nearest wild colony.
 They also inhabit damp places, such as damp, clayey meadows and shallow fens.

 Best time to see